-- A. Pyramids must follow Novice Division"Stunts" and "Dismounts" rules and are allowed up to 2 high.
-Note: Single base or assisted single base EXTENDED stunts are not allowed in Mini, Peewee and Youth divisions. - B. Top person must receive primary support from a base.
+A. Pyramids must follow Novice Division "Stunts" and "Dismounts" rules and are allowed up to 2 high.

+Note: Single base or assisted single base EXTENDED stunts are not allowed in Youth divisions or any of the younger divisions.

+B. Top person must receive primary support from a base.